 Durability is another strength of induction motors.
 These rugged machines can run for several years with little attention and maintenance, even in demanding environments.
 The absence of brushes (and sparks) allows induction motors to operate safely in explosive or other environmental conditions, creating a flexible solution for Oil & Gas, material handling, and more.

 3 phase induction motors bear unique advantages as well, including self-starting torque.
-This feature eliminates the need for starting capacitors, which are typically required for a single phase motors.
+This feature eliminates the need for starting capacitors, which are typically required for a single-phase motor.
 3 phase machines also deliver exceptional speed regulation and overload capacity, making them viable for a wide range of applications.

 Applications for 3 Phase AC Induction Motors